 The proof is straightforward, using the explicit description of $ H_\Ts^*(X;\C)$ from \cite{GKM}.
 We expect this version to hold for an even larger class of group actions, including spherical varieties.
 However, in this paper we concentrate on a more restrictive class of regular group actions.
-In that case, as in Theorem~\ref{main}, we can find an affine zero scheme $\ZZ_\Ss \subset \Ss\times X$, which is precisely the spectrum of equivariant cohomology of $X$.
+In that case, as in Theorem~\ref{main}, we can find an affine zero scheme $\ZZ_\Ss \subset \Ss\times X$ which is precisely the spectrum of equivariant cohomology of $X$.

-Our main Theorem~\ref{main} was proved for the case of regular actions of the Borel $\Bs(\SL_2)$ by Brion--Carrell \cite[Theorem 1, Proposition 2]{BC}.
+Our main Theorem~\ref{main} was proved for the case of regular actions of the Borel $\Bs(\SL_2)$ by Brion--Carrell; see \cite[Theorem 1 and Proposition 2]{BC}.
 The strategy of our proof of Theorem~\ref{main} -- in the case of more general Borel subgroups -- is broadly following the approach of the proof in \cite{BC}.
 Using vector fields with possibly degenerate isolated zeros to obtain topological information on a complex manifold from infinitesimal information goes back to the pioneering works of Bott \cite{bott,baum-bott}.
-For a comprehensive survey see \cite{carrell}.
+For a comprehensive survey; see \cite{carrell}.

-We should also mention that there are other papers in the literature which study the spectrum of equivariant cohomology geometrically, see e.g. \cite{goresky-macpherson} and the references therein.
-More recent example is \cite{hikita}, where the spectrum of equivariant cohomology of certain varieties also appears as a fixed point scheme, albeit of another -- 3D-mirror -- variety.
+We should also mention that there are other papers in the literature which study the spectrum of equivariant cohomology geometrically, see \textit{e.g.} \cite{goresky-macpherson} and the references therein.
+A more recent example is \cite{hikita}, where the spectrum of equivariant cohomology of certain varieties also appears as a fixed point scheme, albeit of another -- 3D-mirror -- variety.

-We finally note that many of our examples in this paper will be equivariant cohomology rings of partial flag varieties, and as such they model the Hitchin system on various Lagrangian upward flows \cite{hausel-hmsec}.
-The pictures arising e.g. in \S \ref{examples} could be then thought of depicting the various fixed point schemes, spectra of equivariant cohomology or the Hitchin systems on corresponding upward flows.
+We finally note that many of our examples in this paper will be equivariant cohomology rings of partial flag varieties, and as such they model the Hitchin system on various Lagrangian upward flows; see \cite{hausel-icm,hausel-icmtalk}.
+The pictures arising \textit{e.g.} in Section~\ref{examples} could then be thought of as depicting the various fixed point schemes, spectra of equivariant cohomology or the Hitchin systems on corresponding upward flows.